lalilalalalu/verifyio_scripts/README.md

 * --show_summary: Displays a summary of the conflicts.
 * --show_full_chain: Displays the full call chain of the conflicts.

 Alternatively, the [`auto_verify.sh`](https://github.com/lalilalalalu/verifyio_scripts/blob/main/auto_verify.sh) script can be used for verification.
-This script requires the path to the directory containing the traces as an argument.
-By default, it verifies all supported semantics.
+This script requires the path to the directory containing the traces, and the path to verifyio as arguments.
+By default, it verifies all supported semantics, i.e., POSIX, MPI-IO, Commit, Session with Vector clock algorithm.

 ```bash
 ./auto_verify.sh /path/to/target/traces /path/to/verifyio.py